zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-caching.md

 These are all features that `MsPortalFx.Data.QueryCache` and `MsPortalFx.Data.EntityCache` provide.

 <!--TODO: Remove the following placeholder sentence when it is explained in more detail. -->
-Because this discussion includes AJAX, TypeScript, and template classes, it does not not strictly specify  an object-property method model.
+Because this discussion includes AJAX, TypeScript, and template classes, it does not strictly specify an object-property-method model.

 ### QueryCache

 The `QueryCache` object is used to query for a collection of data.
 The `QueryCache` can be used to cache a list of items.
-It takes a generic parameter for the type of object stored in its cache, and a type for the object that defines the query.
-In the example below, the type for the object that defines the query is  `WebsiteQuery`.
+It takes a generic parameter for the type of object stored in its cache, and a type for the object that defines the query, as in the `WebsiteQuery` example.

 The `QueryCache` parameters are as follows.